jasujm/bridge/README.md

 Obviously the application isn’t very nice yet.
 My goal is to make it a lightweight bridge game that supports playing over network.
-Instead of centralized server I plan to use mental card game library to implement peer-to-peer communication.
+Instead of centralized server I plan to use mental card game library to implement peer‐to‐peer communication.

 Short term goals:

-- Networking
+- Make networking robust
-  - Use ZeroMQ to send and receive messages between different Bridge application instances
+- Make several backends connect to each other for true peer‐to‐peer games (instead of client–server)
-  - In the first phase I’ll use some simple plain text protocol for non-serious use
+- In the first phase I’ll use some simple plain text protocol between the backends for non‐serious use

 Long term goals: